henlies/se-demo/README.md

 ```

-if you clone this project and can't <br />
+if you clone this project and can't run frontend <br />
 try `npm i package` or `npm i package --force` <br />